Scientific Opinion Summarization: Paper Meta-review Generation Dataset, Methods, and Evaluation: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we introduce the task of scientific opinion summarization, where research paper reviews are synthesized into meta-reviews.
-To facilitate this task, we introduce a new ORSUM dataset, an evaluation framework, and a Checklist-Guided Iterative Introspection approach.
-We conduct an empirical analysis using methods in different paradigms.
-We conclude that human-written summaries are not always reliable, and the combination of task decomposition and iterative self-refinement shows promising discussion involvement ability and can be applied to other complex text generation using black-box LLM.
+In this paper, we introduced the task of scientific opinion summarization, in which research paper reviews are synthesized into meta-reviews.
+To facilitate this task, we introduce the ORSUM dataset, an evaluation framework, and an approach that we call Checklist-Guided Iterative Introspection.
+We conduct an empirical analysis of methods from different paradigms, concluding that human-written summaries do not always satisfy the criteria of an ideal meta-review, and that the combination of task decomposition and iterative self-refinement shows promise in on this task.

-Direct extensions of this work include the incorporation of author rebuttals into the input data to enhance the model's ability to generate more comprehensive and balanced meta-reviews that consider all aspects of the discussion.
+Direct extensions of this work include the incorporation of author rebuttals into the input data to enhance the model's ability to generate more balanced meta-reviews, and introducing an effective and efficient hallucination detection tool for scientific opinion summarization.